COVID-19: Residence and Off-Campus Housing

 Waitlists for the Fall 2021 semester will be continued.
-If you are on the waitlist you will be given the option of applying to either the Winter 2021 or Fall 2021 semester.
-All waitlist fees will be automatically refunded.
+If you are on the waitlist you will be given the option of applying to either the Winter 2021 or Fall 2022 semester.

-- What happens if there is a second wave, will residence close?
+- What happens if there is another wave, will residence close?
 Will we get a refund?